hunyadi/md2conf/CONTRIBUTING.md

 pip install git+https://github.com/hunyadi/md2conf.git@master
 ```

+Due to constrained capacity, we only support the latest release of *md2conf*.

 ## Pull requests

 We actively welcome your pull requests.
 Keep changes concise to help reviewers.
 Make sure you focus on a single bugfix or a single feature.